Netflix/x-element/doc/TEMPLATES.md

 ```

 ### Important note on serialization during data binding:
-Values assigned to DOM attributes are always serialized using `toString()` during assignment.
+Browsers must serialize values assigned to a DOM node's attributes using `toString()`.
+Properties with scalar types `String`, `Number`, and `Boolean` are bound to attributes using this native serialization.
 To help you avoid `[object Object]` surprises, properties defined using `x-element` allow you to specify their anticipated type.
-Properties with scalar types `String`, `Number`, and `Boolean` may be bound to attributes using native serialization.
-Attempting to bind non-scalar types to attributes will result in an `x-element` error message.
+Attempting to bind non-scalar types to _attributes_ will result in an `x-element` error message.

 The following directives are supported: